-You will need to ring and re-book.
+You will need to give us a call or drop us an email to re-book.
 The sooner you come back the better.

 A paraglider is an aircraft that packs into a rucksack allowing you walk up a hill, unpack and float up in the air, using nothing more than the air currents to climb up to the the clouds.
 Or to get technical, it’s a foot-launched, ram-air, aerofoil canopy, designed to be flown and landed with no other energy inputs other than the wind, gravity and a little muscle power.

 It’s made of a super-strong, lightweight nylon fabric that inflates to create a stable wing above your head.
 A paraglider descends at around 200ft per minute.
 However, if the air is rising faster than the glider is going down (as often happens) the glider will gain height.

 Flights of many hours and long distances are perfectly possible, and record-breaking flights in the UK are around 200km.
 Paragliders are designed for soaring flight unlike parachutes which are designed to descend.

 Flying, like any other adventure sport, has its associated risks and to operate safely in any kind of aviation environment one must strive at all times to minimize those risks.

 The most important pre-requisites to learning to fly safely are: pilot attitude, competent instruction, and good quality equipment.

 If these conditions are met, the slow speeds and inherent stability of paragliders ensure that the sport is a secure and easy way to experience flying with the birds!